Policy objective: Meeting the housing and services needs of older adults and people with disabilities

 I. Create and preserve dedicated affordable housing units

-Provides a platform for delivering services to seniors who need supportive services and to non-elderly people with disabilities
+Provides a platform for delivering services to seniors who need supportive services and to non-senior people with disabilities

 Work with PHAs and private owners of affordable housing for seniors to introduce community health workers and intensive case management into assisted housing in order to transform public housing, Low-Income Housing Tax Credit (LIHTC) buildings, and other affordable developments into supportive housing—or if they already have some elements of supportive housing to connect them better to the health care system and to Medicaid-funded community-based services.